 I almost never talk about my looks, but like most girls, I think and worry about them all the time.
 Growing up, I never considered myself pretty.
 Not ugly either, I just wasn’t one of those kids who turned heads and got constantly complimented on their looks.
 You could say I was average, like any other girl in my class, and very much invisible to boys.

-With my friend Gulya, circa 1998.
-I look like a dorky version of Madonna!
+With friend Gulya, in 1998.
+I look like a dorky Madonna!

 I didn’t pay a whole lot of attention to my appearance until the very last month of high school.
 I didn’t wear makeup because I didn’t believe it could do anything for me — I had a pot of sheer gloss and maybe some mascara, but didn’t really know how to use these tools to improve my looks.
 I didn’t hate the way I looked; I just never thought of myself as someone who could be beautiful.

 Everything changed on Prom Night.
 I will never forget what happened.
 A little back-story first: in Russia, you don’t need a date to come to the prom, everyone goes solo.
 It’s more of a graduation ceremony followed by an (optional) dance.
 I remember girls talking excitedly about what kind of a dress they’re going to wear, some even got theirs custom made.
 As for me, I chose a long, floral dress I found at a thrift-store paired with some funky jewelry — which was an improvement, seeing how I was a tomboy and categorically refused to wear a skirt.

 Age 16.
 I really liked Guns N’ Roses. :)